leaf-ai/studio-go-runner/docs/azure.md

 Within Azure the minio server will typically be deployed using a standalone VM instance.
 Using the Azure CLI a host should be stood up with a fixed IP address to ensure that the machine remains available after restarts.

 https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-static-private-ip-arm-cli

+The minio server is installed on Ubuntu typically however any OS can be used, for example CentOS, https://www.centosblog.com/install-configure-minio-object-storage-server-centos-linux/
+On Ubuntu the following instructions can be used, https://linuxhint.com/install_minio_ubuntu_1804/.

 ```shell
 ```